Learn About Prescription Painkiller Addiction and Abuse

 People who struggle with prescription painkiller addiction often meet the criteria for other mental illnesses.
 In clinical terms, dealing with prescription painkiller addiction and another mental health disorder at the same time is referred to as dual diagnosis.
 If you’ve become dependent upon prescription painkillers, you may have an elevated risk for the following disorders:

 - Depressive disorders

-- Other substance use disorders, especially involving, tobacco, alcohol, stimulants, cannabis, benzodiazepines, or heroin and other opioids
+- Other substance use disorders, especially involving tobacco, alcohol, stimulants, cannabis, benzodiazepines, heroin, and other opioids

 - Antisocial personality disorder

 It’s important to understand the role that dual diagnosis services can play in your recovery journey.
 If you’re dealing with multiple disorders, you need to get professional help from a provider that can identify and address all of the obstacles that have been preventing you from living a healthier life.
 Effective dual diagnosis programming can be a vital step on your path toward successful long-term recovery from prescription painkiller addiction.